Anatomical terms of location: Rostral, cranial, and caudal

+These terms are generally preferred in veterinary medicine and not used as often in human medicine.
+For example, in horses, the eyes are caudal to the nose and rostral to the back of the head.

+In humans, "cranial" and "cephalic" are used to refer to the skull, with "cranial" being used more commonly.
+The term "rostral" is rarely used in human gross anatomy and refers more to the front of the face than the superior aspect of the organism.
+But it is used in embryology, and neuroanatomy.
+Similarly, the term "caudal" is used more in embryology and neuroanatomy, and only occasionally in human gross anatomy.
+The "rostrocaudal axis" refers to the curved line of the neuraxis from the forehead (rostral) towards the tail end (caudal).

 Central and peripheral

 Central and peripheral refer to the distance towards and away from the centre of something.
 That might be an organ, a region in the body, or an anatomical structure.
 For example, the central nervous system and the peripheral nervous systems.

-Central (from Latin centralis) describes something close to the centre.
+Central (from Latin centralis) describes something at, or close to the centre.
 For example, the great vessels run centrally through the body; many smaller vessels branch from these.

-Peripheral (from Latin peripheria, originally from Ancient Greek) describes something further away from the centre of something.
-For example, the arm is peripheral to the body.
+Peripheral (from Latin peripheria, originally from Ancient Greek) describes something that is situated nearer to the body's surface, such as a peripheral nerve.

 Superficial and deep

 These terms refer to the distance of a structure from the surface.